Triggers

 Delete a trigger

-1. On the left sidebar, select Search or go to and find your project.
-If you’ve turned on the new navigation, this field is on the top bar.
+1. In the top bar, select Search or go to and find your project.

 3. For the trigger you want to change, select Delete flow trigger ( remove ).